The Playroom (Playhouse 90)

 "The Playroom" was an American television play broadcast on October 10, 1957, as part of the second season of the CBS television series Playhouse 90.
 Tad Mosel wrote the teleplay.
 Franklin Schaffner directed, Martin Manulis was the producer, Dominick Dunne was the assistant to the producer, and Albert Heschong was the art director.
 Mike Todd was the host, and Tony Randall, Nina Foch, and Patricia Neal starred.

 Plot

 Three children, a lawyer, an actress, and the founder of a college, return home when their mother wins a "Mother of the Year" award from a magazine.

-Cast

-The following performers received screen credit for their performances: